The Structural Heart Program at Valley addresses structural heart disease, or defects in the heart's valves or chambers.

 - Staying on top of the latest research: Our team keeps up with the latest advances in the field to make sure you are getting up-to-date, evidence-based guidelines and care.
 For instance, studies have shown that getting you out of bed soon after your operation to engage in light activity (known as “early ambulation”) has big health benefits to your overall recovery.

-- Cleveland Clinic partnership: Thanks to our partnership with the Cleveland Clinic, we’re able to offer patients additional heart expertise from the No. 1 heart team in the country.
+- Cleveland Clinic alliance: Thanks to our alliance with the Cleveland Clinic, we’re able to offer patients additional heart expertise from a nationally ranked heart program.

 - Specialized procedures for complex conditions: Through a catheter approach, the structural heart team offers pulmonary lysis, also referred to as thrombolysis, to treat pulmonary embolism.
 We also offer alcohol septal ablation for hypertrophic obstructive cardiomyopathy.
 These specialized procedures are not widely available at all heart centers.